dragos-gruia/computational_modelling_of_behaviour_in_stroke/README.md

 If you use this repository in your work, please cite the paper as follows:

 `Gruia, D.-C., Giunchiglia, V., Braban, A., Parkinson, N., Banerjee, S., Kwan, J., Hellyer, P. J., Hampshire, A., & Geranmayeh, F. (2025).
-Differentiating motor and cognitive deficits in patients with neurological impairment during self-administered digital tasks.
-Pre-print.`
+Mitigating the impact of motor impairment on self-administered digital tests in patients with neurological disorders.
+MedRxiv.
+DOI 10.1101/2025.03.14.25323903`

 ## License